 What’s important when choosing an extension cord is to determine the amount of the wattage and amperage that will be drawn by the tool or appliance connected to the extension cord.
 With simple devices, such as lamps, radios, televisions, and other electronics, the familiar basic household extension cord is perfectly acceptable in most cases.
 Usually, these basic extension cords use 16-gauge wire.

 Things get more complicated when you are using an extension cord for devices with motors, or which produce heat of any kind.
 The electrical load of these items is substantially higher, which means light-weight extension cords should not be used with them.
 Further complicating the issue is the length of the extension cord.
 In longer extension cords, the resistance of electrical current is higher, and the potential for overheating is greater.
 A 5-ft-long heavy-duty extension cord powering a table saw rarely overheats, but a 50-ft.-long extension cord of the same wire gauge may well be undersized for the job.

 Extension cords should be rated for loads that are at least equal to, and preferably greater than, the requirements needed to run a tool effectively.
-Extension cord lengths of 50 feet or less can be used based upon the chart shown below, but runs over 50 feet should implement the next heavier-sized cord to accommodate voltage drop in the cord due to the natural resistance of the wire.
+Extension cord lengths of 50 feet or less can be used based upon the chart shown below, but runs over 50 feet should implement the next heavier-sized cord to accommodate voltage drop due to the natural resistance of the wire.

 |Extension Cord Wire Gauges, Amperage Rating, and Wattage|